Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 1. The Philosophical Enterprise
 2. The Scientific Enterprise
 3. Balancing Wisdom and Knowledge
+4. From Wisdom and Knowledge, to Theory and Practice
-4. Understanding Cognitive Biases and Heuristics
+5. Understanding Cognitive Biases and Heuristics
-5. Transcending Cognitive Biases and Heuristics
+6. Transcending Cognitive Biases and Heuristics
-6. Navigating towards Wisdom and Truth
+7. Navigating towards Wisdom and Truth
-7. Ethics in the Pursuit of Knowledge
+8. Ethics in the Pursuit of Wisdom and Knowledge
+9. Humility in the Pursuit of Wisdom and Knowledge

 V. Universal Wisdom, Principles, and Values

 1. Placing the Creator at the Center
+2. Creator's Intent
-2. Progressing Towards Unity Through Love
+3. Progressing Towards Unity Through Love
-3. Universal Wisdom, Principles, and Values
+4. Universal Wisdom, Principles, and Values
 5. Diverse Unity
 6. Interdependence and Interexistence
 7. Co-Creation